jeffgoens/garage-keypad-pseudocode/pseudocode.md

   - Control panel has to be located near garage door on adjoining garage door jam.
   - Control panel is powered.
   - User has basic knowledge on how a garage keypad functions.
+  - Main motor unit is powered.

+### INIT: Create variables for the program
+1. CONTROL PANEL = controlPanel
+    - Device that communicates to main motor unit.

+2. MAIN MOTOR UNIT = motorUnit
+    - Motorized device that operates/pulls the door open.

+### FUNCTION:

 ```js
 FUNCTION checkDoorStatus:
   IF door = open